What Is a Car Insurance Premium? Definition, Cost and Factors

 blueCheck icon

-Bundling home and auto saves 10% to 20% with most major insurers; safe driver telematics programs like Progressive's Snapshot or State Farm's Drive Safe & Save can save 10% to 30%.
+Bundling home and auto saves 10% to 20% with most major insurers.
+Safe driver telematics programs like Progressive’s Snapshot or State Farm’s Drive Safe & Save can cut your rate by 10% to 30%.

 How Much Is Car Insurance?
 Average Cost and Rates

-Based on MoneyGeek's analysis of rate data from major insurers, the average car insurance cost for adult drivers with a clean record and mid-tier full coverage (50/100/50 liability limits with a $500 deductible) is an average of $1,551 per year, roughly $129 per month — the average car insurance cost per month for this profile — for mid-tier full coverage.
+Based on MoneyGeek’s analysis of rate data from major insurers, the average car insurance cost for adult drivers with a clean record and mid-tier full coverage (50/100/50 liability limits with a $500 deductible) is $1,551 per year, or about $129 per month.

-Young drivers pay more than twice as much, averaging $3,752 per year for the same coverage, while senior drivers average $1,935 per year.
+Young drivers pay more than twice that, averaging $3,752 per year for the same coverage.
+Senior drivers average $1,935 per year.
+If either profile applies to you, comparing quotes matters even more because the spread between the most and least expensive insurer widens at the extremes.
 See average car insurance rates by age and gender for a full breakdown by driver profile.

 State Minimum Liability Only